VictorOluniyi/Walmart-Sales-Exploratory-Data-Analysis/README.md

 # Walmart-Sales-Exploratory-Data-Analysis

 ## About the project
-This is a project that explores Walmart sales data to identify trends and patterns.
+This is a project that explores Walmart sales data to to analyze sales trends, customer behavior, and the performance of different products and branches.
+The data can also be used to identify areas for improvement in the business, such as increasing customer satisfaction and optimizing sales strategies.
 The data used in this project comes from the Kaggle Walmart Sales Forecasting competition and includes historical sales data for 3 Walmart branches located in 3 different regions.

 ### Purpose of the Project
 The purpose of this project is to gain insights into Walmart sales data and understand the factors that affect sales.
 I performed the below analysis;